-- A local bank allowed advertisement of food drive day on their billboard for a week. - A local gym donated money to buy Stamp Out Hunger yard signs to post in key locations. - A local radio station taped an announcement for the food drive and replayed it in the weeks leading up to food drive day. - The Governor prepared a proclamation for food drive day. - A local newspaper printed a proclamation and an article about the food drive history. - A local carwash advertised the food drive on their electronic billboard. - A local grocery store gave a donation of chips and drinks for volunteers. - A local submarine shop donated foot long subs to feed the carriers and volunteers.
+- A local bank allowed advertisement of food drive day on their billboard for a week. - A local gym donated money to buy Stamp Out Hunger Yard Signs to post in key locations - A local radio station taped an announcement for the food drive and replayed it in the weeks leading up to food drive day. - The Governor prepared a proclamation for food drive day. - A local newspaper printed a proclamation and an article about the food drive history. - A local carwash advertised the food drive on their electronic billboard. - A local grocery store gave a donation of chips and drinks for our volunteers. - A local submarine shop donated foot long subs to feed the carriers and volunteers.

 Volunteer support is very important on food drive day.
-The assistance offered relieves added time pressures and physical stress that can take place on food drive day.
-Also, volunteer support can be beneficial prior to and after the food drive.
+It allows carriers, clerks, etc. the assistance that is needed to relieve the added time and physical stressors that can take place on food drive day.
+However, volunteer support can be beneficial prior to and after the food drive also.
 Here are some examples of how volunteers are so helpful:

-- Retirees and family members volunteered to seek out carriers, empty their postal vehicles and bring back the food for early sorting and distribution to the food bank. - A local Girl Scout troop handed out undelivered postcards and bags at the local grocery store the day before the food drive. - A local trucking company provided a driver and truck free of charge on food drive day. - High school students needing community service hours to graduate helped collect food. - A local Boy Scout troop volunteered to sort food at the food bank the day after the food drive. - A local church group volunteered to box up the food at the post office on food drive day. - A military platoon and battalion enlisted to drive carrier routes to pick up food before the carriers delivered for the day.
+- Retirees and family members volunteered to seek out carriers, empty their postal vehicles and bring back the food for early sorting and distribution to the food bank. - A local Girl Scout troop handed out undelivered postcards and bags at the local grocery store the day before the food drive. - A local trucking company gave a driver and truck free of charge on food drive day. - High school students needing community service hours to graduate helped collect food. - A local Boy Scout troop volunteered to sort food at the food bank the day after the food drive - A local church group volunteered to box up the food at the post office on food drive day. - A military platoon and battalion enlisted to drive carrier routes to pick up food before the carriers delivered for the day.

 Non-postal volunteers that you expect to work on or enter postal property must be approved for access.
 Discuss this with your local manager/postmaster ahead of time to avoid any problems.
-Many food banks have a liability waiver form that covers all volunteers who help with the food bank and this would include volunteers in connection with the Stamp Out Hunger[®] food drive.
+Many food banks have a liability waiver form that covers all volunteers who help with the food bank and this would include volunteers in connection with the Stamp Out Hunger food drive.
 Speak with your food agency to see if they have this form available.